Selecting the Right Plastic for Your Next Molded Part

 Considerations: There can be sensitivities in thick sections of parts that may cause voids, bubbles and sink, and PC parts possess poor chemical resistance.
 An ABS/PC blend is a good alternative for opaque parts with these issues, and Acrylic (outlined below) is another option for parts with thick geometries.

-PPA (Aliphatic Polyamides)
+PA or PPA (Aliphatic Polyamides)

 Benefits: There are many types of PPAs, or nylons (4, 6/6, 6, 6/10, 6/12, 12, etc.), each with its own advantages.
 Generally, nylon parts provide high strength and high-temperature strength, especially when reinforced, and are chemically resistant, except to strong acids and bases.
 Some, like nylon 6/6, offer great hardness and stiffness, and are abrasion resistant.
 Nylon 6 is extremely hard and tough at low temperatures, but nylon 6/12 has the better impact strength.